sirinartk/lighthouse/docs/auth/README.md

 });
 ```

-Open the homepage, where the login form is:
+We navigate to the homepage, where the login form is:
 ```js
 const page = await browser.newPage();
 await page.goto('http://localhost:8000');